salihshihab/hello-world/README.md

 # hello-world
-This is my new repo
+This is my new repo, so far so good,  I learened new software